democracyworks/hand-collection-to-vip/README_Early_Voting.md

 <br> </br>

+## Explanation of warnings

+##### 'Warning: <state> is missing data from the following rows: [2, 4, 124, 352]'
+Indicates that there are one or more empty fields in the corresponding rows of the Early Voting Hand Collection google sheet.
+The warning detects missing values from all columns except 'directions', 'start_time', 'end_time', and 'internal_notes'.

+##### 'Warning: <state> has locations listed with multiple 'directions' in the following rows: [(2, 4), (124, 132)]'
+Indicates that a polling location is listed with multiple values in the 'directions' field.
+This can indicate that the location uses multiple rooms within the same building, depending on the time/day.
+Alternatively, this can indicate a data collection mistake, particularly if one of the values is blank.
+The list of rows corresponds to row numbers in the Early Voting Hand Collection google sheet.
+Each tuple in the list includes rows from a single polling location.

+##### 'Warning: <state> contains addresses with invalid cross-streets format in the following rows: [2, 4, 124, 352]'
+Indicates that the address provided is an intersection (written as cross-streets) rather than street and house number.
+The warning detects '&' and 'and' strings in the address_line column.
+The list of rows corresponds to row numbers in the Early Voting Hand Collection google sheet.

+<br> </br>

 ## Notes
 DC does not have election authority information listed in the Election Administration google sheet.
 Therefore, the election_administration.txt, department.txt, and person.txt output files are blank (aside from headers).